liferay/lexicon-site/src/pages/docs/satellites/fileUpload.md

 ---
 title: "File Upload"
 titleLabel: "Portal"
-description: "File Uploader is a pattern that allows the user to select and upload images to the system."
+description: "File Uploader is a pattern that lets users select and upload images to the system."
 layout: "guide"
 weight: 1
 ---